DylanSp/wheel-lang/README.md

-# WheelLang v0.2
+# WheelLang v0.3

 The wheel.
 I reinvented it.

-More seriously, this is a small toy programming language, built to demonstrate and practice techniques for implementing basic imperative languages.
+More seriously, this is a small toy programming language, built to demonstrate and practice techniques for implementing basic imperative and object-oriented languages.
 Not to be used in production, not to be confused with Python wheels.

 ## How to Run Wheel Programs